apache/logging-flume/flume-ng-doc/sphinx/FlumeDeveloperGuide.rst

 and Memory Channel are allowed as channels while Avro Sink is the only supported sink.

+Note: The embedded agent has a dependency on hadoop-core.jar.

 Configuration of an Embedded Agent is similar to configuration of a full Agent.
 The following is an exhaustive list of configration options: